Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

+Very recently a major breakthrough has been occurred in the ILP complexity theory: based on the works \cite{DadushDis,DadushFDim,VoronoiSlicing} due to Dadush, Peikert \& Vempala and \cite{reverse_Minkowski} due to Regev \& Stephens-Davidowitz, V.~Reis and T.~Rothvoss have proven in \cite{log_ILP} that the problem \ref{OptProb} can be solved in $\log(n)^{O(n)} \cdot \poly(\phi)\footnote{The notation $\phi = \size(A,b,c)$ denotes the input bit-encoding length.}$-time beating the previous $O(n)^n \cdot \poly(\phi)$-time state of the art algorithm due to Dadush, Peikert \& Vempala \cite{DadushDis,DadushFDim}.
+Note that the complexity results of the works \cite{log_ILP,DadushDis,DadushFDim} are valid for even more general IP problems, where one needs to optimize a convex function defined by the subgradient oracle on a convex region defined by the strict hyperplane separation oracle.
+Surprisingly, due to Basu \& Oertel \cite{Centerpoints}, the ILP complexity in the oracle-model is $2^{O(n)} \cdot \poly(\phi)$.
+There exist some more general formulations of IP problems that allow polynomial algorithms in fixed dimension, see for example \cite{Convic,ConvicComp,DConvic}.
+It is a long-standing open problem to provide a $2^{O(n)} \cdot \poly(\phi)$-time ILP algorithm.

 The asymptotically fastest algorithm for the problem \ref{CProb} in a fixed dimension can be obtained, using the approach of A.~Barvinok \cite{Barv_Original} with modifications, due to Dyer \& Kannan \cite{OnBarvinoksAlg_Dyer} and Barvinok \& Pommersheim \cite{BarvPom}.
-A complete exposition of the Barvinok's approach can be found in \cite{BarvBook,BarvPom,BarvWoods,continuous_discretely,AlgebracILP}, additional discussion can be found in the book \cite{counting_Lasserre_book}, due to J.~Lasserre.
-An important notion of the \emph{half-open sign decomposition} and other variant of the Barvinok's algorithm that is more efficient in practise is given by K\"oppe \& Verdoolaege in \cite{HalfOpen}.
+A complete exposition of Barvinok's approach can be found in \cite{BarvBook,BarvPom,BarvWoods,continuous_discretely,AlgebracILP}, additional discussions and connections with "dual"-type counting algorithms could be found in the book \cite{counting_Lasserre_book}, due to J.~Lasserre.
+An important notion of the \emph{half-open sign decomposition} and other variants of Barvinok's algorithm that is more efficient in practice is given by K\"oppe \& Verdoolaege in \cite{HalfOpen}.
 The paper \cite{BarvWoods} of Barvinok \& Woods gives important generalizations of the original techniques and adapts them to a wider range of problems to handle projections of polytopes.
-Using the fastest deterministic Shortest Lattice Vector Problem (SVP) solver by Micciancio \& Voulgaris \cite{SVP_exp}, the Barvinok's algorithm computational complexity can be estimated by
+Using the fastest deterministic Shortest Lattice Vector Problem (SVP) solver by Micciancio \& Voulgaris \cite{SVP_exp}, the computational complexity of Barvinok's algorithm can be upper bounded by